aipavlo/vertica/README.md

-# There are useful scripts for Vertica DB
+# There are scripts for Vertica DB
+Merge procedures
+Bash/vsql scripts
+Backup tasks and configs
+Docker files